 - Ability to establish and maintain effective working relationships with diverse stakeholders.

-- Must be able to pass criminal background check and drug screening.
+- Must be able to pass drug screening and criminal background check.

 At the St. Louis Area Foodbank, we are working to build a stronger bi-state region by nourishing people, empowering communities, and transforming systems.
 With the dedicated partnership of nearly 600 hunger-relief programs and local agencies – including soup kitchens, food pantries, shelters, and residential programs – we are responding to hunger in communities across 26 counties in Missouri and Illinois by distributing food to more than 400,000 people every year.